Turtle Island Merchandise & Memorabilia

-Shipping and Handling included on all orders being shipped within the continental US.
+Shipping and Handling is included on all orders being shipped within the continental US.

-To pay "old-school" (our preference) with a check or money order, please send your name, mailing address and phone number along with the indication of which item you are purchasing and your correct payment to 'Turtle Island Preserve':
+To make your donation "old-school" (our preference) with a check or money order, please send your name, mailing address and phone number along with the indication of which item you have selected as a gift for your donation to 'Turtle Island Preserve':

 2683 Little Laurel Road

 We have several timeless videos available so that those who cannot visit, can still experience what Turtle Island has to offer.

 These are also a wonderful addition to the home library of anyone who has spent time at Turtle Island, to commemorate your visit and learn even more about the history of Turtle Island, hopefully sharing your experience with your friends and family as well.

 *Suggested Donation for each DVD is $20 post paid (orders outside the continental US, please add $15.00 for shipping/handling)

 send us an email to specify which videos you wish to receive and to which address we should send it.

 We have the following DVDs available for you:

 - The History of Turtle Island